archway-network/archway-docs/docs/overview/glossary.md

 ## Inflation rewards

-Inflation rewards are tokens that are sent to a specific address as new tokens are introduced into the network.
-These are rewards to existing holders of that token.
-Each network can have a different mechanism on when and to whom will receive these rewards.
+Inflation rewards are newly minted tokens that are distributed to stakers of a blockchain network as a reward for their participation in network security and consensus.
+Each network can have a different mechanism for when and to whom rewards are given.

 ## Inter-Blockchain Communication protocol (IBC)